angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 });
 ```

-Next, we create the component class.
+Our components needs to hold a `FieldTree` that represents the form model.
+Previously, we created this tree with the `form()` function.
-We want to use the `model()` signal which should be required to pass into the component.
+However, since the identity form is a child form, we want to receive the model from the parent component via an `input()`.

-We use the `model()` instead of a simple `input()` here since we also want to add a `maybeUpdateSalutationAndPronoun` method which resets the salutation and pronoun once a user will change back the selection of the gender from *diverse* to *male* or *female*.
+While we're at it, we also define a method `maybeUpdateSalutationAndPronoun()` that resets the salutation and pronoun fields when the user changes the gender from `diverse` to `male` or `female`.
-We also include the `Field` directive for binding the fields to our form elements in the template and our `FormError` component to be able to display validation errors.
+Finally, we import the `Field` directive for binding the fields to our form elements in the template and our `FormError` component to be able to display validation errors.

 ```typescript
 @Component({